The Epilepsy Division works through the UC Epilepsy Center

-The UC Epilepsy Center's Onset Seizure Clinic provides rapid access to epilepsy specialists for anyone with new onset of seizures or suspected seizures.
+The UC Epilepsy Center's New Onset Seizure Clinic provides rapid access to epilepsy specialists for anyone with new onset of seizures or suspected seizures.
 Our epilepsy specialists see people within a few days to perform a comprehensive evaluation, create a treatment plan and provide education about the disorder.
 We believe people with a serious problem like a seizure should have access to the top specialists and the best treatments right from the start.
 Multiple studies in the US show that people with epilepsy wait much too long before they are seen by experts at an epilepsy center.

 The adult epilepsy research program, headed by Michael Privitera, MD, has spearheaded much of the testing of the new antiepileptic medication over the past 30 years.
-Our research has centered on bringing new treatments for epilepsy to our patients and weare world recognized for this outstanding work.
+Our research has centered on bringing new treatments for epilepsy to our patients and we are world recognized for this outstanding work.
 Our faculty has published hundreds of scientific papers and written a textbook on seizure treatments.
 We have been awarded millions of dollars in research funding for a variety of studies.

-- effects of antiepileptic drugs on women during pregnancy and effects on their babies;
+- Effects of antiepileptic drugs on women during pregnancy and effects on their babies;

 - EEG detection of seizures in the ICU;

-- Development of epilepsy after traumatic brain injury
+- Development of epilepsy after traumatic brain injury;

-- identifying risk factors for sudden unexplained death in epilepsy (SUDEP);
+- Identifying risk factors for sudden unexplained death in epilepsy (SUDEP);

-- multiple studies on cognitive function and epilepsy;
+- Studies on cognitive function and epilepsy;

 The pediatric epilepsy program, headed by Tracy Glauser, MD, at Cincinnati Children’s Hospital Medical Center, has been a leader as well with advanced programs in epilepsy surgery, new drug development, genetics of epilepsy and brain imaging.